The H2 Wiki

 modifyIOScopedRefBad :: (a -> a) -> IOScopedRef a -> IO r -> IO r

-modifyIOScopedRefBad f (MkIOScopedRef ref) k = do
+modifyIOScopedRefBad f (MkIOScopedRef ref) body = do

 orig <- Data.IORef.readIORef ref